chrismchampion/smart2-speaker-blocker/test/README.md

 Difference of ca. 3.78s

-The processing time of Smart2 is roughly 3-4 seconds...
-Roughly the same time Alexa needs to process req. and respond.
+> The processing time of Smart2 is roughly 3-4 seconds.
+Roughly the same time Alexa needs to process a request and respond.
-Potential to improve latency by recording Alexa in a concurrently running thread.
+> Potential to improve latency exists by recording Alexa in a concurrently running thread.